-Having your Career Episodes written by another person or persons constitutes unethical behaviour and will result in serious consequences including but not limited to:
+Having your Career Episodes written by another person or persons (This includes all hiring or use of any 3rd party professional writers/companies to assist or complete your documentation) constitutes unethical behaviour and may result in serious consequences including but not limited to:

-- 1) Immediate rejection of the application along with the imposition of a 12-month ban. - 2) Mandatory reporting of the applicant's details to the Department of Home Affairs.
+- 1) Immediate rejection of the application along with the imposition of a 12, 24 or 36-month ban. - 2) Mandatory reporting of the applicant's details to the Department of Home Affairs.